PHOTOGRAPHING MOTHS

 This is the set-up for moths in containers.
 Most good tripods allow the head to be inverted as shown.
 The moth is in the container below, the lid is removed, reflector adjusted and the image focussed.

 I always use manual focussing for moths.
 My camera has Live View (Canon jargon for the ability to view the live image on the rear screen, rather than the viewfinder), which is an asset.
-This means that I can compose the field of view, lift the mirror to Live View, magnify the image 5 times and then focus very precisely.
+This means that I can compose the field of view, lift the mirror to Live View (if using a DSLR), magnify the image 5 times and then focus very precisely.
 This gives much better results than any autofocussing.
 I also regularly use focus stacking to get images in which all parts of the moth are sharp.
 This technique is explained on the Image Processing page of this site.

-Last of all, ALWAYS release your moths into dense foliage and watch out for Robins and Magpies.
-These birds are smart and will quickly associate your activities with a free breakfast.
+Last of all, ALWAYS release your moths into dense foliage and watch out for birds; they will quickly associate your activities with a free breakfast.
 I remember talking to the gardener of a hotel, who told me that Magpies inspected the hotel sign each morning because moths were attracted to its illumination at night and rested on or near the sign at dawn.
 I have seen Magpies trying to get at the moths visible through the transparent lid of my trap.
 Fortunately, they cannot do so and it drives them crazy until they give up and go away.

 I hope these points help and wish you good mothing.
 Please mail any comments or recommended modifications.